Approved February 23, 2016

-It is the responsibility of School Deans and Department Heads, as part of their allocation fund, to ensure that faculty work with library staff to deselect items from the library collection in their teaching/research areas on a regular basis.
+It is the responsibility of school deans and department chairs, as part of their allocation fund, to ensure that faculty work with library staff to deselect items from the library collection in their teaching/research areas prior to program review or accreditation visit.

-Library staff will contact department heads and teaching faculty to discuss the de-selection policy and address concerns and questions.
+Library staff will contact department chairs and teaching faculty to discuss the de-selection policy and address concerns and questions.

 Library staff will remove materials and place them on a cart for withdrawal.
 A firm date will be provided by which the teaching faculty must consider them and voice their support or opposition to de-selection from the collection.